Frequently Asked Questions

 What do you produce and who are your customers?

-We produce circular chemicals from waste plastics.
+We produce circular chemicals from end-of-life plastics.
 Our proprietary technology breaks down the long hydrocarbon chains in plastics into shorter hydrocarbon fractions or into monomers using clean and efficient catalytic processes.
 Our process works at the molecular level, produces a stream of aromatic and olefin products, which can then be efficiently refined, extracted, and finished for our customers.
 Our primary outputs are the circular base chemicals Benzene, Toluene, Xylene and Propylene (BTX/P), which can be used on a drop-in basis by our customers to meet their circularity and renewable content goals in their manufactured products.
 Our circular chemicals can be used in a broad range of industries including consumer products, health care, pharmaceuticals, construction materials, and much more.
-Our products are of the highest quality and meet rigorous ASTM specifications.
+Our products are of the highest quality and meet rigorous ASTM specifications and ISCC+ certification.

 How is your process different from mechanical recycling?